 After the timer goes off, release the steam immediately.
 Add in the cannellini beans, parsley, and spinach.
 Set to sauté and heat until the beans and spinach are heated through.
 Taste and add additional salt and pepper if needed.

-Remove the bay leaves and serve it immediately with crusty bread and a simple salad.
+Remove the bay leaves and serve it immediately.

 - If you like a chunkier soup, you can add less broth.
 If you want it soupier, you can add more!

 - You can cook the vegetables for longer on the sauté setting if you want more of a slow-cooked taste.
 You can also add in a little concentrated tomato paste for extra zing and pop.

 - You can add in cheese tortellini instead of pasta.
 Or choose any other small shaped pasta like rotelle, pastina, or orzo.